-We may have and expect to continue exploring alternative funding initiatives, including through standardized capital instruments such as the issuance of ABS.
-We have been approved to list a total of RMB10 billion of ABS on the Shanghai Stock Exchange and Shenzhen Stock Exchange.
-As of December 31, 2019, we issued ABS of RMB2.3 billion with the comprehensive cost of funding less than 6.0%.
+We may have and expect to continue exploring alternative funding initiatives, which include standardized capital instruments such as the issuance of ABS.
+We have been approved to list a total of RMB20 billion of ABS on the Shanghai Stock Exchange and Shenzhen Stock Exchange.
+As of December 31, 2020, we issued ABS of RMB4.0 billion with the comprehensive cost of funding less than 6.0%.